phase2/outrigger-docs/docs/faq/troubleshooting.md

 1. edit /etc/exports, updating any vagrant mount point to use the new location.  (example: /Users/userid/vagrant/projectx/cms)
 1. While a reboot isn't necessary, it'll help to make sure nothing is running and using the old mount points.
 1. cd into your new vagrant directory, and do a vagrant up.

+## Permission Errors During Container Startup

+NFS mounts from the host volume into a container may require a specific UID mapping in order for proper permission setup within the container.
+SSH key volume mounts are common in project build containers.
+If there's a problem with permissions for host files or directories being mounted inside the docker-machine via NFS, it could be a UID mapping problem.
+One way this problem manifests itself is, given a mount entry in a .yml file like:

+    volumes:
+      - ~/.ssh/id_rsa:/root/.ssh/id_rsa

+When starting the container, you may see an error like:

+    ERROR: Cannot start service cli: error while creating mount source path '/Users/username/.ssh/id_rsa': mkdir /Users/username/.ssh/id_rsa: permission denied

+Verify that the UID of the OSX directory is mapped correctly in `/etc/exports`.
+In the host operating system (example is for OSX):

+    $ id
+    uid=502(username) gid=20(staff) groups=20(staff),...

+In /etc/exports:

+    # docker-machine-nfs-begin machine-name
+    /Users 192.168.99.100 -alldirs -mapall=501:20  # <-- incorrect
+    # docker-machine-nfs-end machine-name

+The -mapall arguments need to match your uid and gid from the id command.
+If you need to change /etc/exports (in the host), edit it, save the changes, then restart the `nfsd`:

+    rig stop
+    sudo nfsd restart
+    rig start